On base loci of higher fundamental forms of toric varieties

 \section{Abstract}

-In this paper we study the base locus of the higher fundamental form of a projective toric variety $X$ at a general point.
-More precisely we consider the closure $X\subseteq\pp^n$ of the map $\varphi\,\colon (\cc^*)^k\to \pp^n$, sending $t$ to the vector of Laurent monomials with exponents $p_0,\dots,p_n\in \zz^k$.
-We prove that the $m$-th fundamental form of such a $X$ at a general point has non empty base locus if and only if the points $p_i$ lie on suitable degree-$m$ affine hypersurface.
+We study the base locus of the higher fundamental forms of a projective toric variety $X$ at a general point.
+More precisely we consider the closure $X$ of the image of a map $(\cc^*)^k\to \pp^n$, sending $t$ to the vector of Laurent monomials with exponents $p_0,\dots,p_n\in \zz^k$.
+We prove that the $m$-th fundamental form of such an $X$ at a general point has non empty base locus if and only if the points $p_i$ lie on a suitable degree-$m$ affine hypersurface.

-We then give some applications in the case when the points $p_i$ are the lattice points of a lattice polytope.
-In particular we provide a classification in the case $k=m=2$, and we also give some new examples of weighted $3$-dimensional projective spaces whose blowing up at a general point is not Mori dream.
+We then restrict to the case in which the points $p_i$ are all the lattice points of a lattice polytope and we give some applications of the above result.
+In particular we provide a classification for the second fundamental forms on toric surfaces, and we also give some new examples of weighted $3$-dimensional projective spaces whose blowing up at a general point is not Mori dream.